andywer/webpack-blocks/packages/webpack-blocks/README.md

-# Webpack blocks - The convenience package
+# webpack-blocks - the convenience package

 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)
 [![NPM Version](https://img.shields.io/npm/v/webpack-blocks.svg)](https://www.npmjs.com/package/webpack-blocks)

-This is the webpack blocks convenience package.
-It wraps all the most commonly used blocks, so you can install just this single package and have webpack blocks and your favorite blocks set up.
+This is the webpack-blocks convenience package.
+It wraps all the most commonly used blocks, so you can install just this single package and have webpack-blocks and your favorite blocks set up.

 ## Usage